isomerpages/enterprisesg-sac/media/news-releases/_posts/2025-02-17-post-Launch of ISO IEC 42001 Artificial Intelligence Management Systems Accreditation Programme.md

 <td rowspan="1" colspan="1">
 <p><strong>Launch of ISO/IEC 42001 Artificial Intelligence Management Systems Accreditation Programme (AIMS)</strong>
 </p>
-<p>&nbsp;In support of Singapore's vision for responsible AI adoption, the
+<p>In support of Singapore's vision for responsible AI adoption, the Singapore
-Singapore Accreditation Council (SAC) is pleased to announce the launch of its new accreditation programme for ISO/IEC 42001, the international standard for Artificial Intelligence Management Systems (AIMS), with effect from 17 February 2025.</p>
+Accreditation Council (SAC) is pleased to announce the launch of its new accreditation programme for ISO/IEC 42001, the international standard for Artificial Intelligence Management Systems (AIMS), with effect from 17 February 2025.</p>
 <p>ISO/IEC 42001 provides a comprehensive framework for organisations to
 effectively manage artificial intelligence (AI) systems.
 It outlines requirements for establishing, implementing, maintaining, and continually improving